Hořice (Pelhřimov District): Administrative division

+Etymology

+The name Hořice is probably derived from the surname Hora, meaning "the village of Hora's people", but it could be also derived from the word hořice, which is an Old Czech diminutive form of hora (i.e. 'mountain').

 Geography

 Bernartice is located about 19 km north of Pelhřimov and 36 km northwest of Jihlava].
 It lies in the Křemešník Highlands.
 The highest point is the Horka hill at 513 m above sea level.
-The municipality borders with the Švihov Reservoir, built on the Želivka River.
+The municipality borders the Švihov Reservoir, which is built on the Želivka River.

 History

 The first written mention of Hořice is from 1352.

 Transport

-The D1 motorway from Prague to Brno passes through the northern part of the municipality.
+The D1 motorway from Prague to Brno runs through the northern part of the municipality.

 Sights

 There are no protected cultural monuments in the municipality.
 The only landmarks are two chapels in Hořice, one chapel in Děkančice and one chapel in Hroznětice.